Nferosekhan/dctcontrichy.com/README.md

 # dctcontrichy.com
- A website and admin panel for dctcon.
+ A website and an admin panel for dctcon.